JuniorDesign/gt-scribe/README.md

 - Feedback page
 - Matching of notetakers and requesters
-- How to query courses for a specific user
+- Create schema for GaTech courses
+- Define the relationships of students and their courses
+- tbd

 ## Sprint 3:

-- Implement CAS for official login
+- Implement CAS for official login(?)
 - tbd

-##Requirements (not case sensitive):

-- flask (pip)
-- flask_restful (pip)
-- flask-SQLAlchemy (pip)
-- http://sqlitebrowser.org/ (used to view the current state of db)